rebsonoliveira/sql-server/samples/databases/wide-world-importers/README.md

 ## Sample structure

-The latest release of this sample is available here: TBD
+The latest release of this sample is available here: [wide-world-importers-release](http://go.microsoft.com/fwlink/?LinkID=800630)

+This sample contains databases as well as a number of sample scripts and workload drivers.

+The sample databases are created through SQL Server Data Tools projects in Visual Studio.
+Each database has its own project; the solution [wwi-sample.sln](wwi-sample.sln) in the root folder of the sample has references to all the projects.

+The sample scripts are available as Transact-SQL.
+The workload drivers are sample applications created in Visual Studio.

-The source code for the sample is structured as follows:
+The source code for the sample is further structured as follows:

 __[sample-scripts] (sample-scripts/)__